Heller’s 2nd Amendment

 Read More

-Gun control’s message of “We support the Second Amendment, but also support responsible gun control” has been called out as a “self-defeating strategy” that can “never win” in a 2020 book, Repeal the Second Amendment: The Case for a Safer America.
-Historian Allan Lichtman joined the late Justice Stevens in advocating repeal, however improbable, as easier than seeking to overturn Heller.
-Both miss that the Amendment doesn’t need changing and remains an essential constitutional check in our federal system.
-Heller, on the other hand, is far more vulnerable than believed.
+“Gun safety’s” message: “We support the 2nd Amendment, but also support responsible gun control” is a “self-defeating strategy” that can “never win,” as Allan Lichtman writes in Repeal the 2nd Amendment: The Case for a Safer America.
+Historian Lichtman joined the late Justice Stevens in advocating repeal, however improbable, as easier than overturning Heller.
+Both miss that the amendment doesn’t need changing, remains constitutional bedrock, and that Heller is far more vulnerable than believed.

 Read More

 For instance, President Obama in 2011 said “I believe in the 2nd Amendment.
 It does provide for Americans the right to bear arms for their protection, for their safety, for hunting, for a wide range of uses,” electoral pandering that went beyond even Heller.
-After the New York Times declared a “Gun Epidemic” in 2015, he held a prime-time forum on gun violence and the next day, in an op-ed “Our Responsibility,” called for reform to address “one of the greatest threats” to public health and safety.
+After the New York Times declared a national “Gun Epidemic” in 2015, he held a prime-time forum on gun violence and the next day, in an op-ed, “Our Responsibility,” called for reform to address “one of the greatest threats” to public health and safety.
 “Every year, more than 30,000 Americans have their lives cut short by guns.
 Suicides.
 Domestic violence.
-Gang shootouts.
 Accidents.
 Hundreds of thousands of Americans have lost” family members.
-Yet he reiterated his belief in a “guarantee” to gun ownership, helping to perpetuate myth, undercut reform, and all but ensure worsening violence.
+Yet he reiterated his belief in a “guarantee” to gun ownership, helping to perpetuate myth, undercut reform, and all but ensure the growing violence.

 Heller can and must be overturned

-Heller, a dangerous decision, desperately needs to be overturned
+Heller, a dangerous decision, “desperately needs” to be overturned

 “This is serious business.
-We do not wish to be minutely responsible for some unspeakably tragic act of mayhem because in the peace of our judicial chambers we miscalculated as to Second Amendment rights.” —Judge J. Harvie Wilkinson, 2011
+We do not wish to be even minutely responsible for some unspeakably tragic act of mayhem because in the peace of our judicial chambers we miscalculated as to Second Amendment rights.” —Judge J. Harvie Wilkinson, 2011

-Since Heller opened the floodgates, over 600,000 Americans have died from gun violence, rivaling the Civil War carnage sparked by the infamous Dred Scott decision.
+Since Heller opened the floodgates, over 800,000 Americans have died from gun violence, rivaling the Civil War carnage sparked by the infamous Dred Scott decision.

-Justice Stevens in 2014, citing “the slaughter caused by the prevalence of guns,” warned it’s “profoundly important” that Americans recognize Heller “curtails the power to regulate handguns that contribute to” unprecedented gun deaths.
+Justice Stevens in 2014, citing “the slaughter caused by the prevalence of guns,” warned it’s “profoundly important” that Americans see how Heller “curtails the power to regulate handguns that contribute to” unprecedented gun deaths.
 In 2018, he called modest measures useful but no cure, urging “more effective and lasting reform” by overturning Heller through repeal.
 In 2019, he called Heller the “worst self-inflicted wound in the Court’s history,” warning “overruling Heller is desperately needed to prevent [more] tragedies.”

-Increased stakes: Heller’s extension to public carry
+Increased stakes: Heller’s extension to public carry, and now assault weapons

 Read More

-Without a better approach—one that raises and persuades the Court of its historic error—such cases will only turn the Heller-fueled gun epidemic into a crisis.
+Without a better approach—one that finally challenges Heller and persuades the Court of its historic error—such cases will only accelerate the Heller-fueled crisis.

 Overrule Heller, end the Gun Epidemic

 We are a non-profit 501(c)(3) organization.
+Gifts to

-Gifts to the American Enlightenment Project are tax-deductible.
+the American Enlightenment Project are tax-deductible.